acoustic-content-samples/wch-site-application/README.md

 [Managing a web site in Watson Content Hub](https://www.ibm.com/support/knowledgecenter/SS3UMF/dch/admin/website_admin_std.html)

+## Prerequisites

+This github repository contains all the source code file like javascript, css and html but not the Oslo artifacts like pages, content types, categories, and content.
+WCH tenants created after September 18th 2017 will have the Oslo artifacts automatically deployed.
+For older tenants you need to manually deploy the artifacts from here: https://greenhouse.lotus.com/plugins/plugincatalog.nsf/assetDetails.xsp?action=editDocument&documentId=B444A62EB5379C988525819C0021A994
+Not sure if you have the Oslo artifacts?
+Log in to the your tenant and go to the Website menu and check if Oslo is rendering in the preview window.

 ## Getting set up

 From you cli make sure to install project dependencies by running `npm install`